-- Sweden has been active in influencing other Member States and the EU to impose the Common Fisheries Policy (CFP) in order to develop the collaborative work, i.e. between NEAFC or ICCAT with OSPAR, to secure the protection and sustainable management of living marine resources. - After a joint recommendation from Sweden, Denmark and Germany, the EU Commission introduced fisheries regulations in the marine protected area, MPA, of Bratten in Skagerrak in 2016.
-The regulation process was initialized by Sweden as an effort to protect vulnerable habitats on the sea-bottom in order to fulfill obligations under the Habitats directive, the MSFD and in relation to OSPAR. - The status of the Baltic Sea is a priority issue for Sweden.
+- Sweden has been active in influencing other Member States and the EU to impose the Common Fisheries Policy (CFP) in order to develop the collaborative work, i.e. between NEAFC or ICCAT with OSPAR, to secure the protection and sustainable management of living marine resources. - After a joint recommendation from Sweden, Denmark and Germany, the EU Commission has introduced fisheries regulations in the marine protected area, MPA, of Bratten in Skagerrak.
+The regulation process was initialized by Sweden as an effort to protect vulnerable habitats on the sea-bottom in order to fulfil obligations under the Habitats directive, the MSFD and in relation to OSPAR. - The status of the Baltic Sea is a priority issue for Sweden.
 The EU Strategy for the Baltic Sea Region it is an important tool to deepen cooperation between the countries around the Baltic Sea in order to meet the common challenges that countries in the region are facing today.
-The Baltic Sea Action Plan (BSAP) is one of the major programmes to improve the marine environment. - Sweden has taken an active role in the development of the current legal framework and the designation of the Baltic Sea and the North Sea as Sulphur Emission Control Areas (SECAs).
+The HELCOM Baltic Sea Action Plan (BSAP) is one of the major programmes to improve the marine environment. - Sweden has taken an active role in the development of the legal framework and the designation of the Baltic Sea and the North Sea as Sulphur Emission Control Areas (SECAs).
 Sweden has also worked actively with North Sea and Baltic Sea countries to designate the area as a Nitrogen Emission Control Area (NECA).
-The requirements to remove the major part of ship's nitrogen oxides emissions is expected to take effect from 2021. - Sweden has been active in Ospar's work of the last years.
-Of importance for Sweden is the adoption of several recommendations for threatened species and habitats of which 14 species and 9 habitats covered by the recommendations are relevant in Swedish waters. - Sweden has also taken an active role in developing the Ospar Regional Action Plan (RAP) for Prevention and Management of Marine Litter in the North-East Atlantic which was decided in 2014 and is responsible for two of the measures in this.
+The requirements to remove the major part of ship's nitrogen oxides emissions is expected to take effect from 2021. - Sweden is a signatory to several regional conventions and collaborates in associated commissions such as HELCOM and OSPAR.
+These commissions are important in the promotion of a holistic marine policy in the Baltic Sea and the North East Atlantic. - Sweden has taken an active role in developing the OSPAR Regional Action Plan (RAP) for prevention and management of Marine Litter in the North-East Atlantic for the period 2014-2021.
+Sweden is responsible for two of the measures in this.